 At the same time, Sheen embarked on a series of now-infamous interviews.
 Rambling and defiant, Sheen said that he drinks "tiger blood," and is on a drug "named Charlie Sheen."
 Sheen insisted he was sober during the interviews.
 In April, he began a nationwide tour called "My Violent Torpedo of Truth/Defeat Is Not an Option."

-After his public meltdowns, 2012 found Sheen back on television as the star of Anger Management on the FX channel.
+After his public meltdowns, 2012 found Sheen back on television as the star of Anger Management.
 The show ended in late 2014.

 In November 2015, Sheen announced he is HIV-positive, having been diagnosed four years prior.
 “It’s a hard three letters to absorb.
 It’s a turning point in one’s life,” he told Matt Lauer on the Today show.
 Since his diagnosis, Sheen claims he's been regimented on taking medication to manage his disease.